"Mini-Jobs" in Germany

 From students and pensioners to stay-home mothers/fathers or even employees, many get so-called "mini-jobs" to earn something extra on the side.
 Here you can learn what a mini-job actually is and what you have to consider as someone with a mini-job.

 What do I have to know?

-- In so-called "short-term employment" ("Kurzfristigen Beschäftigung"), you work less than three months (for a 5-hour week) or 70 working days (if you work less than five days per week) per year.
+- With a mini-job as a "short-term employment" ("Kurzfristigen Beschäftigung"), you work less than three months (for a 5-hour week) or 70 working days (if you work less than five days per week) per year.
 It doesn't matter how much you earn during this time- but you must be only employed for a short time to count as a "mini-jobber".